openxla/stablehlo/docs/generated/stablehlo_passes.md

 ```
 -fail-on-unused : Fail on (mostly) unused ops that are deprecated without any fallback.
 ```
-### `-stablehlo-legalize-quant-to-int`

-_Convert from StableHLO quantized ops to StableHLO primitive ops._

-Convert from StableHLO quantized ops with StableHLO quant types to StableHLO primitive ops like int ops.
 ### `-stablehlo-legalize-to-vhlo`

 _Legalize StableHLO to VHLO._